crownstone/bluenet-test-suite/README.md

 * Crownstone B.V., https://crownstone.rocks
 * Stationsplein 45 d1.118, 3013 AK Rotterdam, The Netherlands

-This code is built on the shoulders of giants.
-Our special thanks go to Christopher Mason for the initial C++ code base at [http://hg.cmason.com/nrf](http://hg.cmason.com/nrf) and Trond Einar Snekvik, department of Engineering Cybernetics at Norwegian University of Science and Technology (and Nordic Semiconductor) for the meshing functionality ([OpenMesh](https://github.com/NordicSemiconductor/nRF51-ble-bcast-mesh)) and Nordic Semiconductor for the beautiful SoftDevices they have developed.
-The code of Mason falls under the same triple license.
-The code by Nordic falls under the license from Nordic (and that code is not part of this repository).

 <p align="center">
 	<a href="http://www.gnu.org/licenses/lgpl-3.0">
     <img src="https://img.shields.io/badge/License-LGPL%20v3-blue.svg" alt="License: LGPL v3">